cleanerspam/my-useful-scripts/README.md

         Paste the file in folder which contains all the video and audo files and
-        make the  replaceaudio.sh file executable using `chmod +x replaceaudio.sh` then simply run the script with `./replaceaudio.sh`

-        the output will be stored in output folder in same directory
+        make the  replaceaudio.sh file executable using `chmod +x replaceaudio.sh` then simply run the script with `./replaceaudio.sh` the output will be stored in output folder in same directory

+# 4) Check Corrupt PDFs
+        Many of us have folders filled with pdfs and you wish to comb through them and remove corrupted or damaged pdf , this script will simply use pdfinfo to check All the PDFs in current directory and move them to corrupt/ subdirectory in current folder where script is Script will try to install necessary dependencies on popular Linux distributions